Worrying hurts caregiver health and relationships

 One thing all caregivers do is worry.

-These are all legitimate fears, but constant worry is stressful and will quickly wear you down.
-Too much worry can also create anxiety, paralyze problem solving, and cause tension in relationships.
+Too much worry can create anxiety, paralyze problem solving, and cause tension in relationships.

 We’ve got 3 ways to reduce your worrying and help you turn it into something more positive and productive.